What is a CT scan?

 Please inform the scan room staff if your child has any allergies, asthma, or kidney problems.

-- Women who are pregnant should not stay in the room while the x-rays are being taken.
+Women who are pregnant should not stay in the room while the scans is being done.